 Intuitively, a redistributive shock (a shock that increases dividends of domestic firms while reducing domestic labor income) can be hedged by holding stocks of local firms, the home bias observed in the data.
 We show that, given equity home bias, it is efficient for each agent to go long in foreign currency bonds and short in domestic currency bonds, in order to hedge relative demand shocks.
-For example, when faced with a negative relative demand shock for Home goods - which worsens Home terms of trade - a bond portfolio that is short in Home good bonds and long in Foreign good bonds generates an external capital gain for the Home household, which allows the Home country to stabilize its consumption, by allowing it to increase its imports.
-The optimal bond portfolio thus produces a wealth transfer towards the country that experiences a depreciation of its real exchange rate, which is in line with actual valuation effects (see discussion above).
-We show that a plausibly calibrated model with simultaneous supply, demand and redistributive shocks produces realistic equity and bond positions, and that it captures the external valuation effects observed for industrialized countries.
+For example, when faced with a negative relative demand shock for Home goods-which worsens Home terms of trade-a bond portfolio that is short in Home good bonds and long in Foreign good bonds generates an external capital gain for the Home household, which allows the Home country to stabilize its consumption by allowing it to increase its imports.
+The optimal bond portfolio thus produces a wealth transfer toward the country that experiences a depreciation of its real exchange rate, which is in line with actual valuation effects (see previous discussion).
+We show that a plausibly calibrated model with simultaneous supply, demand, and redistributive shocks produces realistic equity and bond positions, and that it captures the external valuation effects observed for industrialized countries.

-To our knowledge, this is the first model which analyzes international equity portfolio choices, in an incomplete markets setting.
 Interestingly, the assumption here that there are bonds denominated in local and in foreign goods helps to explain equity home bias, as terms of trade movements can be hedged by holding bonds.
 In our model, international risk sharing occurs both through equity and bond holdings.

 In the next section, we review the related literature and point to differences with the present analysis.
-Section 3 describes the model set-up.
-Section 4 solves for optimal portfolios under complete markets.
-Section 5 considers incomplete markets; we provide closed-form solutions for portfolios under incomplete markets, using the method developed by Devereux and Sutherland (2006) and calibrate our model to analyze its quantitative properties.
+Section 5.3 describes the model setup.
+Section 5.4 solves for optimal portfolios under complete markets.
+Section 5.5 considers incomplete markets; we provide closed-form solutions for portfolios under incomplete markets, using the method developed by Devereux and Sutherland (2006) and calibrate our model to analyze its quantitative properties.

-2 Related literature
+5.2 Related Literature

-Since the well-known paper of French and Poterba (1991) that documented equity home bias, various form of cross-country heterogeneity among investors have been analyzed, in order to explain international portfolio holdings.
-Indeed, without heterogeneity, all investors would, in equilibrium, hold the same portfolio of worldwide assets, and thus no bias towards local assets would exist (see Lewis (1999) for a survey).
+Since the well-known paper of French and Poterba (1991) that documented equity home bias, various forms of cross-country heterogeneity among investors have been analyzed in order to explain international portfolio holdings.
+Indeed, without heterogeneity, all investors would, in equilibrium, hold the same portfolio of worldwide assets, and thus no bias toward local assets would exist (see Lewis (1999) for a survey).
 In the present paper, we abstract from barriers to international capital movements and assume that any investor can purchase any security without transaction costs.
-In other words, each investor faces the same investment opportunity set; this is, admittedly, a strong assumption but our result would be reinforced if we assumed costs of buying foreign securities1.
+In other words, each investor faces the same investment opportunity set; this is, admittedly, a strong assumption, but our result would be reinforced if we assumed costs of buying foreign securities.
 However, we assume that consumers have a greater preference for the locally produced good than for the imported good (consumption home bias).
-Empirically, the bulk of consumption consists of locally produced goods (see Kollmann (2006b)).
+Empirically, the bulk of consumption consists of locally produced goods (see Kollmann 2006b).
 Consumption home bias implies that the (consumption-based) real exchange rate fluctuates in response to supply and demand shocks.
-A recent literature has discussed possible links between the financial and real home biases; in particular, Obstfeld and Rogoff (2000), have argued that consumption home bias (due to trade costs for goods) can solve the equity home bias puzzle.
+A recent literature has discussed possible links between the financial and real home biases; in particular, Obstfeld and Rogoff (2000) have argued that consumption home bias (due to trade costs for goods) can solve the equity home bias puzzle.